Engee documentation

 Notebook

-This example implements a simple utility to convert .ngscript to files with the extension .jl, intended for direct execution in the Julia terminal.
+This example implements a simple conversion utility. .ngscript to files with the extension .jl designed for direct execution in the Julia terminal.

-The main task of the script is to extract the contents of notebook cells (including both markdown text and executable code) and save them in a readable format.
+The main task of the script is to extract the contents of laptop cells (including both markdown text and executable code) and save it in a readable format.

-The script itself reads the notebook content represented in JSON format, processing two main categories of cells: markdown cells and code cells.
-The markdown cells are saved as comments, while code cells are written literally, providing the ability to run later.
+The script itself reads the contents of the notebook, presented in JSON format, processing two main categories of cells: markdown type cells and code type cells.
+Markdown cells are saved as comments, while code cells are written literally, enabling a subsequent run.
 It is also possible to skip markdown cells if necessary.

 In [ ]: